jaimiles23/leetCode/L_recursion/directory_recursion.md

 ## Recurrence Relation
 - *Recurrence_relation.md* discusses the relationship between a problem and its subproblems and how to derive a mathematical formula
-- *Pascals_triangle.py* implements a recursive function in Pascal's triangle.
+- *Pascals_triangle.py* implements a Pascal's triangle with a variety of solutions
+-

 ## Memoization